Learning UI-to-Code Reverse Generator Using Visual Critic Without Rendering: Methodology

 The datasets are used with a split of 80:10:10 for training, validation, and testing.
 For each code sample, we take a screenshot of its generated webpage as it looks when opened in a Chromium browser.
 Thereby, we collected a dataset of (image, code) pairs, facilitating the training and evaluation of our models.\looseness-1

 It is worth noting that the traditional pipelines cannot directly address the task studied in this paper due to their different problem formulations and dataset formats.
 Specifically, they reduce the problem to classification between predefined building blocks while our approach focuses on free-form code generation.
 Hence, comparisons to them on our proposed dataset and task are infeasible.
 That being said, we create baselines for Transformer models on our dataset for HTML/CSS code generation that explores greater freedom in attributes and has no restrictions on color variety.
+In addition, we have evaluated the performance of general Visual Language Models such as InstructBlip \cite{instructblip}, minigpt-4 \cite{minigpt4}, and Bing chat in executing the specified task.